Search for $X(3872)\to\pi^0\chi_{c0}$ and $X(3872)\to\pi\pi\chi_{c0}$ at BESIII: Calculation of Upper Limits

 Our upper limits have to include the statistical uncertainty from both the numerator and denominator of the ratio \RMAIN.
 To get the total statistical uncertainty correct, we perform a likelihood scan for the search and normalization channels.
 This is done by performing several hundred fits with the yield fixed to different values and with the background parameters floating.
 Once we have both likelihood distributions, we randomly sample them both to determine new yield values.
 These yield values are then used to calculate a new value for the ratio of branching fractions.
 This process is done a million times, and the resulting distribution gives us the likelihood for the ratio of branching fractions.
-We plot the nominal fit likelihood distributions for each ratio of branching fractions in Figure~\ref{fig:likelihoods} (blue histogram).
-The nominal fit value is the solid blue line, and the dashed blue lines show the statistical uncertainty, calculated by integrating to $\pm 33\%$ of the distribution.
 To determine the upper limit, we use the likelihood function that results in the largest upper limit.
 We convolve this likelihood function with a Gaussian function that has a width corresponding to the systematic uncertainty.
 The upper limits are calculated by integrating the resulting curve from 0 up to the point where 90\% of the distribution is below the upper limit.
-Figure~\ref{fig:likelihoods} shows the likelihood curves for the largest upper limit (red curve) after including the systematic uncertainties, as well as the upper limit values (vertical red line).
+Figure~\ref{fig:likelihoods} shows the likelihood curves for the largest upper limit (red histogram) after including the systematic uncertainties, as well as the upper limit values (vertical line).